IrishMehta/Fraud-Detection-using-SOM/README.md

 ## DataSet

+You can find the [documentation](http://archive.ics.uci.edu/ml/datasets/Statlog+(Australian+Credit+Approval)) of the Dataset here.

-The dataset is named Credit_Card_Applications.csv
+The dataset is attached as Credit_Card_Applications.csv

 ## Solutions

+*I have created a list of possible fraudulent customers using the Self Organizing Map algorithm.

+*The Jupyter Notebook is easy to follow along.

-I have created a list of possible fraudulent customers using the Self Organizing Map algorithm.
-To create a SOM, I used the MINISOM.py library which can be copied online or can be downloaded from your prompt/terminal by just typing
+*To create a SOM, I used the MINISOM.py library which can be copied online or can be downloaded from your prompt/terminal by just typing

 `pip install MiniSom`